Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- The Grizzlies have a 4-6 record against the spread while going 6-4 overall over their last 10 contests.
+- The Grizzlies are 4-6 against the spread and 6-4 overall in their last 10 games.

 - Memphis is 28-13 against the spread and 34-7 overall when scoring more than 116.6 points.